By Eric Vandenbroeck and

 to coalesce right-wing opposition to the broader program of state-led

-development. lronically, though, the entrenchment of
+development. ironically, though, the entrenchment of the one-party system

-The empbasis on socio-economic justice, which ad characterized the early reformist period, had given way
+socio-economic justice, which ad characterized

-to the temptations of office, and the Party was increasingly seen among the
+the early reformist period, had given way to the temptations of office, and the

-population as dedicated to the pursuit o! patronage
+Party was increasingly seen among the population as dedicated to the

-and the spoils of office.
-By 1967, the Congress party was no longer perceived
+pursuit o! patronage and the spoils of office.
+By 1967, the Congress

-as an agent of social change, but had, instead, become the 'underwriter of a inequitable status quo.
+become the 'underwriter of a inequitable status quo.

 The national